Healthlines/Healthlines-Applications/README.md

 #CVD Content
 All code relating to CVD call handling protocals are not part of this repository.
 'For further information about the content of the CVD software, please contact Prof Hayden Bosworth at Duke University at hayden.bosworth@duke.edu.

+For more information on the research can be found at [Bristol University's Healthline site](http://www.bristol.ac.uk/healthlines/)

 #Healthlines Applications